As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 You’ll also get the opportunity to play in real-life locations such as Harajuku and Shibuya and as you can see from the photo above, it’s quite life-like!

-The Japanese game is playable on the WII and Nintendo Switch but I would advise playing it on the switch for the improved gaming experience.
+The Japanese game is playable on the WII and Nintendo Switch but I would advise playing it on the Switch for an improved gaming experience.
 If that’s something you’re interested in you should look for the game title with ‘Encore‘ at the end.
 This means it’s playable on the switch.

 9. Trek to Yomi